Top 10 Best Sites

 Additionally, the NFCC website offers free educational resources that provide guidance on budgeting, building credit, buying a home, and so much more.

 Anyone can schedule an in-person or by-phone counseling session to assess where their finances are and create a strategy to improve their financial well-being.
 You can also call (800) 388-2227 to get in touch with an NFCC certified credit counselor right away.

 “The great thing about the NFCC is that its articles and financial tools are backed by a nationwide network or financial counselors,” said Bruce McClary, the Vice President of Marketing at the NFCC.
 “We offer personal solutions to help people overcome their financial challenges.”

-The NFCC educates consumers about how to create a workable budget, get out of debt, and achieve financial freedom.
+The NFCC educates consumers about how to create a workable budget, get out of debt, achieve financial freedom and keep away from instant financing like online payday loans that are considered to be quite risky because of the high interest rate and short repayment plans.
 Its free online tools include a monthly budget planner and a budget calculator.
 The NFCC website can answer questions such as “How much house can I afford?” and “Do I have enough money saved for retirement?”
 Its easy-to-understand articles, tools, and other resources teach people how to understand their finances and reach their goals.

 In 2013, the NFCC launched the Sharpen Your Financial Focus program to assess individual financial wellness and answer common questions about investing, budgeting, saving, and planning for retirement.

 The three-step program begins with a MyMoneyCheckUp® where individuals disclose information about their financial situations and challenges.
 The program uses this information to generate concrete tips to help people develop healthier spending, budgeting, and saving habits.
 People benefit from reading educational content and learning how their behaviors can impact their credit worthiness and overall financial prospects.